-4.1.12 Planners should note however that the NAT ATS Provider State AIPs specify some exceptions to use of "Appropriate Direction Levels" both during the OTS time periods and outside them.
+- 4.1.14 Planners should note however that the NAT ATS Provider State AIPs specify some exceptions to use of "Appropriate Direction Levels" both during the OTS time periods and outside them.
 At specified times, appropriate direction levels are reserved for use by (opposite direction) traffic flows that then predominate.
 These exceptions may be modified in future to accommodate changes in traffic flows.
 The current usage allocation of flight levels in the NAT HLA is published in the UK and Canadian AIPs and shown at Attachment 6 as the NAT Flight Level Allocation Scheme (FLAS).
-Hence, pilots and planners should always consult the current AIPs and any supporting NOTAMs when flight planning random routes through NAT HLA airspace.

-4.1.13 If a flight is expected to be level critical, operators should contact the initial OAC prior to filing of the flight plan to determine the likely availability of specific flight levels.
+Hence, pilots and planners should always consult the current AIPs and any supporting NOTAMs when flight planning random routes through the NAT HLA. - 4.1.15 If a flight is expected to be level critical, operators should contact the initial OAC prior to filing of the flight plan to determine the likely availability of specific flight levels.